mvemjsun/mock_server/README.md

     * Scripting support for adding custom logic at server
     * Video mocking
     * When cloning ,support for GET/POST with headers (currently limited to get with no headers)

+### Caveat
+    * The API URLs have to be unique across hosts as the mock server maintains only the mock url and NOT the host.

 ### Home Screen
 ![](https://github.com/mvemjsun/mock_server/blob/master/public/img/home_screen.png?raw=true)